Police continue to look into weekend shooting that left man injured

 Kenosha Police are continuing to investigate a shooting that left a 26-year-old Kenosha man injured.

-Lt.
+Police Lt.
 Tim Schaal said the 26-year-old was at a party at a home on the area of 6000 block of 19th Avenue at Saturday when he and another person got into a verbal argument.
-The man was then shot once in the back.
+The man was then shot.
 Police received the call about the shooting at about 7:50 p.m.

 Schaal said the injured man was taken to Froedtert Hospital in Wauwatosa.
 He said his injuries are serious but not life threatening.
-He remains hospitalized.
+He remained hospitalized as of Monday.

 Detectives are continuing to work on the case and said no one is in custody, Schaal said.

-Authorities said they are seeking help from the public and that anyone with information on the incident can contact Det.
-Kurt Zurcher at 262-605-5203.
+Authorities said they are seeking help from the public and that anyone with information on the incident can contact Detective Kurt Zurcher at 262-605-5203.

 Callers wishing to remain anonymous can call Kenosha Area Crime Stoppers at 262-656-7333.